 He also has advised issuers and underwriters in more than 100 public and private capital-raising transactions by real estate companies, including public and private equity and debt securities offerings and fund formations.
 His public company practice involves advice on general business issues and general securities law and reporting compliance matters, including compliance with the Sarbanes-Oxley Act, Dodd-Frank and NYSE corporate governance standards.

 Ed Nekritz serves as chief legal officer and general counsel for Prologis.
-He oversees the provision of all legal services and strategic risk management for Prologis on a worldwide basis.
-He is also responsible for Prologis' investment services group, which handles all aspects of contract negotiations, real estate and corporate due diligence and closings on acquisitions, dispositions and financings.
-He also oversees Prologis' risk management and environmental departments.
-In addition, Mr. Nekritz focuses significant efforts on Prologis' strategic initiatives, including mergers & acquisitions, global investment funds and portfolio transactions.
+He oversees the provision of all legal services for Prologis on a worldwide basis.
+He is also responsible for Prologis' strategic capital and investment services groups.
+Furthermore, he leads Prologis' risk management and ESG departments.
+Mr. Nekritz focuses significant efforts on Prologis' strategic initiatives, including mergers & acquisitions, global investment funds and portfolio transactions.
 He also serves as the secretary to the Prologis board of directors.

 Mr. Nekritz joined Prologis as a vice president in 1995.
 Previously, he was with the international law firm of Mayer, Brown & Platt (now Mayer Brown), where he practiced real estate and corporate law from 1990 to 1995.

-Mr. Nekritz is on the board of advisors for the University of Colorado Denver Business School.
-He also serves on the board of directors for the Ronald McDonald House Charities of Denver and Junior Achievement Rocky Mountain.
+Mr. Nekritz serves on the Junior Achievement Rocky Mountain Board of Directors and Executive Committee and the Staenberg-Loup Jewish Community Center Denver Board of Directors.
 Mr. Nekritz received his J.D. from the University of Chicago Law School and his Bachelor of Arts, with honors, from Harvard College.